Rick Santorum: 2006 reelection campaign

 In 2006, Santorum sought reelection to a third Senate term.
 He ran unopposed in the Republican Party.
 His seat was considered among the most vulnerable for Republicans and was a prime target of the Democratic Party in the 2006 elections.
 George W. Bush had a 38% approval rating in Pennsylvania in 2006.
 Mary Isenhour, a Democratic strategist, reflected on Santorum's campaign and his connection to the unpopular president, "In 2006, we were doubly blessed—we could run against George W. Bush and Rick Santorum".
-Santorum chose to campaign alongside George W. Bush and called him a "terrific president", hurting his popularity.
-Also problematic was Santorum's 2004 endorsement of his Republican Senate colleague Arlen Specter over conservative Congressman Pat Toomey in the primary for Pennsylvania's other Senate seat.
+Santorum chose to campaign alongside President Bush and called him a "terrific president", hurting his popularity.
+Also problematic was Santorum's 2004 endorsement of his Republican Senate colleague Arlen Specter over conservative congressman Pat Toomey in the primary for Pennsylvania's other Senate seat.
 Many socially and fiscally conservative Republicans considered the endorsement a betrayal of their cause.

-Santorum's opponent was Democratic State Treasurer Bob Casey, Jr., the son of popular former governor Robert Casey, Sr. Casey was well known for his opposition to abortion, negating one of Santorum's key issues.
+Santorum's opponent was Democratic state treasurer Bob Casey, Jr., the son of popular former governor Robert Casey, Sr. Casey was well known for his opposition to abortion, negating one of Santorum's key issues.
 For most of the campaign, Santorum trailed Casey by 15 points or more in polls.
 Green Party candidate Carl Romanelli failed to gain ballot access in the race, further hurting Santorum's chances.
 Reportedly, several of Santorum's supporters had funded and petitioned for Romanelli to siphon away Democrats from Casey.

 Santorum was mired in controversy and spent much of his time on the campaign defending his past statements and positions.
 He faced criticism from Casey and others for several statements in his book It Takes a Family, including his denunciation of 1960s "radical feminism", which he said had made it "socially affirming to work outside the home" at the expense of child care.
 In the book, Santorum also compared pro-choice Americans to "German Nazis."
 John Brabender, an adviser to Santorum's Senate and presidential races, reflected back on the book's controversies and said Santorum was warned that sections could bring political damage, and Santorum was not willing to change much of it simply to gain moderate supporters.
-In addition, a past article Santorum wrote to The Catholic Online in which he linked liberalism and moral relativism in American society, particularly within seminaries, to the Roman Catholic Church sex abuse scandal resurfaced in 2005.
+In addition, a past article Santorum wrote to The Catholic Online in which he linked liberalism and moral relativism in American society, particularly within seminaries, to the Catholic Church sex abuse scandal resurfaced in 2005.
 He wrote, "It is no surprise that Boston, a seat of academic, political and cultural liberalism in America, lies at the center of the storm."
 His remarks were heavily criticized, especially in Massachusetts, and he was asked for an explanation.
 Santorum did not retract his statement and defended his premise that it was "no surprise that the center of the Catholic Church abuse took place in very liberal, or perhaps the nation's most liberal area, Boston."
 Casey also raised the question of Santorum's association with the K Street Project.